Danilon6/Phronesis-BACKEND/README.md

 ### Home Page

-- **Create Posts**: Users can create and share posts with texts and images detailing their personal experiences and reflections, including how they faced and overcame specific situations.
+- **Create Posts**: Users can create and share posts detailing their personal experiences and reflections, including how they faced and overcame specific situations.
 - **Likes**: Users can like posts from other users.
 - **Favorites**: Users can add posts to their favorites for easy future reference.